Baylor University Tuition and Fees

 Financial Aid

 Generally, financial aid is monetary assistance awarded to students based on personal need and merit.
-Students that qualify for financial aid can use it to pay for college costs like tuition, books and supplies, and other living expenses.
+Students who qualify for financial aid can use it to pay for college costs like tuition, books and supplies, and other living expenses.

 The federal government is the largest provider of student financial aid.
 However, financial aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include:

-• Scholarships: These can be awarded by schools and other organizations based on students’ academic excellence, athletic achievement, community involvement, job experience, field of study, and financial need.
+• Scholarships: These can be awarded by schools and other organizations based on students’ academic excellence, athletic achievement, community involvement, job experience, field of study, or financial need.

-• Grants: Generally based on financial need, these can come from federal, state, private, and non-profit organizations.
+• Grants: Generally based on financial need, these can come from federal, state, private, or nonprofit organizations.

 • Work-study: This federal program provides qualifying students with part-time employment to earn money for expenses while in school.